kypes/klposter/docs/technical.md

 ## Security Considerations

 - **API Keys & Sensitive Data:**
-  All sensitive data (API keys, OAuth secrets, database credentials) are stored in environment variables and are not exposed in the source code.
+  All sensitive data (API keys, OAuth secrets, database credentials, Discord Webhooks) are stored in environment variables and are not exposed in the source code.

 - **Authentication & Authorization:**
   Only verified Discord users who belong to the specified guild are allowed access.
 Role-based access control (e.g., ADMIN vs. POSTER) is implemented to restrict certain operations.